-Long-term forward Sterling 2016 £000 2015 £000
+Long-term forward

-base rate 22
+forward Sterling base rate 2016 £000 2015 £000

-1% - 33
+1% 33

 3% - 18

-5% - 4
+5% 4

 22 Financial instruments (continued)

 Commodity price risk

 The selling price of the Group's production of crude oil is set at a small discount to Brent prices.
 The table below shows the range of prices achieved in the year and the sensitivity of the Group's Loss Before Taxation (LBT) to such movements in oil price.
 There would be a corresponding increase or decrease to net assets.
 There is no commodity price risk in the Company.